rommelrmarquez/New-Movies/README.md

 # New Movies
 Starter project from Chuangxin Tech.

-Please use python and releated frameworks to finish the project.
+Fork the project and use python and releated frameworks to finish the project.

 ## Task 1